Curtoni wins, Goggia crashes in mixed day for Italy ski team

 Overall World Cup leader Mikaela Shiffrin took few risks and placed 16th.

-The Italian team said Goggia would undergo tests for a “suspected left knee sprain” after she did the splits midway through another wild run, a day after she overcame a series of mishaps to win a downhill on the Olympia delle Tofane course.
+The Italian team said Goggia sprained her left knee, partially tore a cruciate ligament and suffered a “minor fracture” of the fibula bone in her leg — plus some tendon damage — after she did the splits midway through another wild run, a day after she overcame a series of mishaps to win a downhill on the Olympia delle Tofane course.

+Goggia will aim to return in time to defend her Olympic downhill title on Feb.
+15 at the Beijing Games.

 Goggia also had a high-speed crash during a downhill at Altenmarkt-Zauchensee, Austria, last weekend.
 She escaped serious injury in that crash but was banged up to the point that she said she couldn’t walk on Monday.